-- Your trailer may have a number of gas safety labels affixed throughout containing important information.
-All instructions are to be followed and the labels shall not be removed for any reason. - Make sure to close appliance valves before opening the cylinder valves. - Where readily accessible, check connections at the appliances, regulator, hoses, and cylinders periodically for leaks with soapy water (or an equivalent) - this should be done every time a cylinder is changed or at least annually.
+- Your Caravan may have a number of gas safety labels affixed throughout containing important information.
+Allinstructions are to be followed and the labels shall not be removed for any reason. - Make sure to close appliance valves before opening the cylinder valves. - Where readily accessible, check connections at the appliances, regulator, hoses, and cylinders periodically forleaks with soapy water (or an equivalent) this should be done every time a cylinder is changed or at least annually.

+!
 CAUTION - the ammonia present in some soaps and detergents can react with brass fittings and cause such fittings to crack after a short period of time.
 Therefore, caution should be exercised when using soap solutions on brass fittings and all connections should be rinsed thoroughly with fresh water as soon as possible after the application of the soap solution.

-- Never use a match or flame when checking for leaks. - Never use cooking appliances for comfort heating. - In the event of a fire, immediately close cylinder valve if safe to do so. - Appliances must not be altered without the authorization of the manufacturer. - In the event of an accidental gas leak, close cylinder valve and ventilate the area using a safe method until the air is clear. - Flexible hoses are used between the Propane Gas Cylinder and regulator as well as between your slide-out kitchen cooker (if fitted) and the gas bayonet.
-These flexible hoses are easily accessible and shall be inspected regularly.
+- DANGER NEVER use a match or flame when checking leaks. - DANGER NEVER use cooking appliances for comfort heating.
+This can lead to carbon monoxide poisoning that can lead to death or serious injury. - In the event of a fire, immediately close cylinder valve if safe to do so. - Appliances must not be altered without the authorization of the manufacturer. - In the event of an accidental gas leak, close cylinder valve and ventilate the area using a safe method until the air is clear. - Flexible hoses are used between the Propane Gas Cylinder and regulator as well as between your slide-out kitchen cooker (if fitted) and the gas bayonet.
+These flexible hoses are easily accessible and shall be inspected regularly by a competent person.